 The Holy Spirit uses the word “wisdom” six times in Colossians (Col. 1:9, 28; 2:3, 23; 3:16; 4:5).
 Wisdom is the application of truth to experience.
 It is the ability to apply truth to life that comes only from God (James 1:5; 3:15).
 Wisdom is insight into the true nature of things.
 It is the faculty of judging and acting aright.
 “Full knowledge” is not the end; it is the means.
-The end is the wisdom to apply truth to experience.
+The end is the “spiritual understanding” of wisdom to apply truth to experience.

-False teachers submitted only the “appearance” of wisdom” (2:23).
+False teachers submitted only the “appearance” of wisdom” (Col 2:23).
 Their “wisdom” trapped the Colossians in legalism.
 So the “wisdom” for which Paul prays for them is prudence–the ability to look at actions in terms of their results.

-When we apply truth to experience, we end up with “spiritual understanding.”
+When we apply truth to experience, we end with “spiritual understanding.”
 This is the ability to categorize and relate a principle to a problem.
 “Understanding” (Col. 2:2) is perspicacity or discernment.
 This is the ability to pierce into a problem and work to an adequate solution.
 Understanding is critical knowledge that can apply the knowledge of the first principles of Christianity to any situation.
 This is the ability to live the Christian life effectively.

 There is an emphasis on “spiritual” in the original language’s words for “spiritual understanding.”
 This is knowledge from the Holy Spirit, not from the Gnostic Judaizers.
-The false teacher’s wisdom was all show (2:8,18,23).
+The false teacher’s wisdom was all show (Col 2:8,18,23).
 The most clever human philosophy can never understand this spiritual knowledge apart from divine revelation.
 This revelation comes from the Bible.
 No matter how erudite and brilliant people may be, they cannot get “full-knowledge” without God disclosing divine information to them.

 Note the word “all.”
-This is a keyword in Colossians.
+This is another keyword in Colossians.
 The word occurs no fewer than 32 times in this one little letter of four chapters.
-This word applies to both “wisdom” and “understanding.”
+“All” applies to both “wisdom” and “understanding.”
 We need “all” wisdom and “all” understanding.

 It is one thing to know; it is quite another to use that knowledge properly.